-Even though you're about to spend every single day of the next 4 months with these people, you're probably going to meet them for the first time at the airport before your international flight!
-How crazy is that?
-You said you were in for an adventure didn't you?
+Even though you're about to spend every single day of the next four months with your ILP group, you're probably going to meet them for the first time at the airport before your international flight (or right when you arrive in-country)!
+Wild, right?

 - Never Have I Ever